 ARTICLE XIV – DUES

 Section 1.
+Determination.

 The annual dues for membership shall be determined by the Board of Directors.
 Any change in dues shall be accomplished by a three-fourths (3/4) majority vote of those directors present at a meeting of the Board of Directors.

 Section 2.
+Payment of Dues.

 The annual dues are due and payable on July 1 and the official roll of the AAPL will be closed on the first (1st) day of September of each year.
-Except as provided elsewhere in these ByLaws, members failing to pay dues shall forfeit all rights of membership.
+Except as provided elsewhere in these ByLaws, members failing to pay their annual dues by September 1 of each year shall have their membership suspended and shall forfeit all rights of membership.

 Section 3.
+Subscriptions.

 Annual dues shall include a subscription to the AAPL’s official publications.

-ARTICLE XV - AFFILIATED ASSOCIATIONS
+ARTICLE XV - AFFILIATED LOCAL ASSOCIATIONS

 Section 1.
+Approval.

-Any local association of Land Professionals that wishes to affiliate with the AAPL and possesses the qualifications hereinafter set forth may be affiliated when approved by the Executive Committee and a two thirds (2/3) majority vote of the directors present at a meeting of the Board of Directors.
+Any local association of Land Professionals that wishes to affiliate with the AAPL and possesses the qualifications hereinafter set forth may be affiliated when approved by the Executive Committee and the affirmative vote of two thirds (2/3) majority vote of those Directors present and voting at a regularly scheduled Board of Directors meeting.

 Section 2.
 Procedures and Process.

-A. It shall be the duty of the President to refer to the Executive Committee all applications for affiliation, and the Executive Committee shall review such applications and make its recommendation known to the Board of Directors at the next ensuing director’s meeting in such form and in such manner as may be prescribed by the Board.
+A. It shall be the duty of the President to refer to the Executive Committee all applications for affiliation, and the Executive Committee shall review such applications and make its recommendation known to the Board of Directors at the next ensuing Director’s meeting in such form and in such manner as may be prescribed by the Board.
 The recommendation of the Executive Committee shall be advisory only and the vote of the Board of Directors controlling as to acceptance or rejection of such application.

-B. All applications for affiliations shall be made on forms prescribed by the Board of Directors.
+B. All applications for affiliations shall be made on forms prescribed by the Executive Committee.

 C. Affiliation shall be evidenced by a Certificate of Affiliation signed by the President of the AAPL and attested by the Secretary.